 This scenario works best for borrowers with an average student loan balance.
 But regardless of your discretionary income or student loan balance, this method can be applied so you can focus on debt first while still making progress on your down payment.

-As time goes on, you’ll have fewer loans and can allot the extra funds to a down payment.
+As time goes on, you will have fewer loans and can allot the extra funds to a down payment.
 In an ideal world, you’d be able to clear your debts before buying a home.

 If you refinance your student loan debt, your newly refinanced loan may have better terms than your existing loans.
 You could potentially reduce your loan interest rate and monthly payment through refinancing.
 This would allow you to manage both a mortgage and student loans since your monthly payment on your student debt would be lower.

-If refinancing makes your student loans more affordable so you can buy a home faster, you’ll have more flexibility to buy when you’ve decided you’re ready to own a home.
+If refinancing your student loans makes your repayment more affordable so you can buy a home faster, you’ll have more flexibility to buy when you’ve decided you’re ready to own a home.